Part Three of a three-part series:

 JESUS’ OLIVET DISCOURSE APPLIED TO THE FIRST GENERATION OF THE CHRISTIAN ERA AND THEREFORE TO ALL GENERATIONS OF THE CHRISTIAN ERA!

 (Just a small advisory here: You may find some of my comments in the next 9 or 10 mini-paragraphs to be somewhat repetitive from Part One.
 But what I am trying to do is present it with a slightly different twist and wording, in order to create potentially clearer understanding.
 I know I am probably somewhat guilty of ‘overkill’ but I am so intent on people understanding these critical issues!)

-I had asked the issue in Part One – that if Peter, James and John (and others who were in attendance at the Olivet Discourse) had lived to these ‘end times’ events described by Jesus, would they have been gathered/raptured after the Great Tribulation as Jesus predicted?
+I had asked the question in Part One – that if Peter, James and John (and others who were in attendance at the Olivet Discourse) had lived to these ‘end times’ events described by Jesus, would they have been gathered/raptured after the Great Tribulation…as Jesus predicted?